Concorde Agreement: Eighth Concorde Agreement (2021–2025)

 Negotiations over the terms to replace the 2013 agreement began as part of wider discussions over the future of the sport in 2017.
 A deadline to reach a deal was extended until 31 October 2019.
 The Agreement was reported to be nearing completion in January 2020, but was delayed due to the COVID-19 pandemic.
 During the 70th Anniversary Grand Prix weekend, Mercedes team principal Toto Wolff declared his dissatisfaction with the terms of the new agreement, which was to introduce a budget cap from the season and change the prize money distribution.
 Wolff believed that his team would be affected most negatively.
 In response, the deadline for signing the agreement, previously set for 12 August, was moved back a week.
 However, after discussions with Chase Carey, Wolff changed stance and declared his willingness to sign the new agreement.
 The new Concorde Agreement seeks to protect the value of the incumbent teams, by requiring new entrants to pay $200 million up front, shared equally among 10 existing teams, in exchange for having the right of revenue share in its first year of competition.
 Previously, new entries only received the prize money from their second year of competition.
 In March 2025, Cadillac were approved to join Formula 1 in 2026, although they have to pay $450 million to the existing teams.

 On 18 August 2020, Ferrari, McLaren, and Williams announced that they had signed the new Concorde Agreement, whilst the following day Formula One announced that the other teams had also signed.
 The agreement, which is the first to be signed under new owners Liberty Media, covers the to seasons, and came into force on 1 January 2021.

 Ninth Concorde Agreement (2026–2030)

-On 16 March 2025 it was announced that all 11 teams would sign a new Concorde Agreement that will cover the to seasons, and come into force on 1 January 2026.
+On 16 March 2025 it was announced that all 11 teams had signed the 2026 Concorde Commercial Agreement that will cover the to seasons, and came into force on 1 January 2026.

+On 12 December 2025, Formula 1 and the FIA announced that both parties along with all 11 Formula 1 teams had signed the 2026 Concorde Governance Agreement.